-In order for a systems approach to be feasible within government it is essential that learning is prioritised by tackling these obstacles to some degree.
+In order for a systems approach to be feasible within government it is essential that learning is prioritised, by tackling these obstacles to some degree.

-- 10. Systems practice is characteristically different from the command-and-control approach in that: - interventions would be ongoing and based upon learning what works, rather than specifying targets to be met - the priority would be to improve overall system performance, as judged by the end-users of the system not just by ministers or civil servants - the policy-making process would focus on the processes of improvement, rather than the control of the agencies involved - engagement with agents and stakeholders would be based more upon listening and co-researching than on telling and instructing; responsibility for innovation and improvement would be widely distributed - implementation would deliberately foster innovation and include evaluation and reflection as part of the overall design. - 11.
-From a systems perspective an ideal policy statement would consist of a minimum specification with the following ingredients: - O clearly establish the direction of change
+- 10. Systems practice is characteristically different from the command and control approach in that - interventions would be based upon learning what works, on an ongoing basis, rather than specifying targets to be met. - the priority would be to improve overall system performance, as judged by the end-users of the system not just by Ministers or civil servants - the policy making process would focus on the processes of improvement, rather than the control of the agencies involved - engagement with agents and stakeholders would be based more upon listening and co-researching rather than on telling and instructing.
+Responsibility for innovation and improvement would be widely distributed

-- set boundaries that cannot be crossed by any implementation strategy - allocate resources, but without specifying how they should be used; these should include statements of timescale and potential further funding - O grant permissions explicitly allow innovation - specify core evaluation requirements in all cases based upon the experiences and outcomes of the end-users of the system. - 12.
-Government and policy-makers should begin to experiment more widely with systems methods in investigating a range of public policy 'messes'.
+- implementation would deliberately foster innovation and include evaluation and reflection as part of the overall design. - 11.
+From a systems perspective an ideal policy statement would consist of a minimum specification with the following ingredients: - a) clearly establish the direction of change - b) set boundaries that cannot be crossed by any implementation strategy - c) allocate resources, but without specifying how they should be used.
+This should also include statements of time scale and potential further funding - d) grant permissions i.e. explicitly allows innovation - e) specify core evaluation requirements, in all cases based upon the experiences and outcomes of the end users of the system. - 12.
+Government and policy makers should begin to experiment more widely with systems methods in investigating a range of public policy 'messes'.
 The plethora of new strategy and innovation units across central government is in danger of being marginalised unless they can find new ways of working across existing departments and encouraging new ways of viewing existing problems.
-Scaling up systems approaches, and building them into career development and training for policy-makers and other public servants, should be a priority. - 13.
+Scaling up systems approaches, and building them into career development and training for policy makers and other public servants, should be a priority. - 13.
 Systems thinking predicts that individuals will not change their mode of thinking or operating within the world until their existing modes are proved beyond doubt, through direct experience, to be failing.
 In many domains, including science, new ways of thinking tend to become dominant only when the old vanguard die off.
-It would be a disaster if public policy had to fail catastrophically, or if the present generation of politicians and civil servants dies out, before systems ideas were adopted by government.
+It would be a disaster if public policy has to fail catastrophically, or the present generation of politicians and civil servants die out, before systems ideas were adopted by government.